frankmeza/frankmeza/src/pages/pages/2018-05-20---now/index.md

 Learning about it so far, and beginning to wonder to myself just what Alice and Bob need so much secrecy for feels like this:

-#### H4X0RLMAO
+#### H4X0R_LMAO

 <img src="https://media.giphy.com/media/YQitE4YNQNahy/giphy.gif" width="350" />

 <hr>

-...and telling your friends about your new interest in hash functions, symmetric and assymetric keys, and all other things cryptographic makes you me feel like this sometimes:
+...and telling your friends about your new interest in hash functions, symmetric and assymetric keys, and all other things cryptographic will make them think of you like this:

 #### HACKED!